Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: RESULTS

 \section{RESULTS}

-From now on, we present and discuss our results for the effects of a possible inCDW order on multiband intermetallic systems exhibiting CDW and SC competing phases.
-For simplicity, we assume all interactions, order parameters and the hybridization as $\vk$-independent, such that $V_{\vk} = V_{\vk+\vQ} = V$ and $\Delta_{\vk}^d=\Delta_{\vk+\vQ}^d = \Delta^d$.

-We obtain the phase diagrams by means of the numerical minimization of the free energy density, Eq.~(\ref{free_energy}), with respect to the diverse parameters of the model within the Hellmann-Feynman theorem~\cite{Feynman39,Stanton62,Jensen07}.
-Therefore, we solve numerically the following self-consistent equations,

-We renormalize the energy parameters of our model by $t_c$, that we take as $t_c=1.0$.
-In addition, we take $a=1.0$, $k_B=1.0$.
-Furthermore, we assume a fixed ratio between the effective masses, $\gamma=0.4$.
+In what follows, we set the energy scale by the hopping of the $c$-orbitals $t_c=1.0$, while defining the lattice and Boltzmann constants as unities ($a=1.0$ and $k_B=1.0$).
+Unless otherwise explicitly mentioned, we assume a fixed ratio between the effective masses, $\gamma=0.4$.
 The latter is appropriate to describe the intermetallic compounds that we are particularly interested.
-Since the order parameters $\delta^{c,d}$ have the same origin and vanish at the same critical temperature, they exhibit a resembling qualitatively behavior.
-In this sense, we will just present the results for $\delta^c$, except in Fig.~\ref{fig:phdia_ntxtemp} where we also show both order parameters explicitly.